Bertrand D Hsu

 Founder, Head of School

-Ann is the daughter of Bertrand D Hsu.
-Similar to her father, Ann is an immigrant Chinese American who has lived and worked in both the US and China.
-A 25-year professional and entrepreneur in the technology and consumer products industries, Ann co-founded and led her own companies in both Silicon Valley and China for over 18 years.
+Similar to her father, Bert Hsu, Ann is an immigrant Chinese American who has lived and worked in both the US and China.
+A 25-year professional and entrepreneur in the technology and consumer products industries, Ann co-founded and led 3 companies in both Silicon Valley and China for over 18 years.

-Ann holds a BS in Electrical Engineering from Pennsylvania State University and an MS in Electrical Engineering and MBA from UC Berkeley.
+Ann holds a BS in Electrical Engineering from Penn State University and an MS in Electrical Engineering and MBA from UC Berkeley.

-Ann served as Chair of San Francisco Unified School District's Independent Citizens Bond Oversight Committee, President of her sons' Galileo High School PTSA, and was appointed by the San Francisco Mayor to serve on the SFUSD Board of Education.
+Ann served as Chair of San Francisco Unified School District's Independent Citizens Bond Oversight Committee, President of her sons' Galileo High School PTSA, helped lead the historic and successful Recall School Board campaign in 2022, and was appointed by the San Francisco Mayor to serve on the SFUSD Board of Education.

 Quincy Yu